dominodatalab/domino-research/flare/README.md

 If you don't want to deploy your own model, try our example code by doing the following:

 1. Clone this repo `git clone https://github.com/dominodatalab/domino-research.git`
-2. Install reqs `pip install scikit-learn pandas domino-flare`
+2. Install the required packages `pip install scikit-learn pandas domino-flare`
 3. `cd domino-research/flare/examples`
 4. Run `python train.py`
 5. Edit `infer.py` to add your Slack webhook path from the step above.